SUBJECTS OF THIS PAGE

 La Maison Bleue shares its expertise

-and trains the next generation of practitioners
+and trains the next generation

 At the heart of its social perinatal model, La Maison Bleue holds a deep commitment to the training of young practitioners and to the outreach of its approach, whether by hosting interns or by participating in knowledge transfer activities on topics related to our intervention in the hope of sharing our expertise.